golemheavy/Node-Word-Guess/README.md

 To run the application, in terminal or your favorite command line environment, change to the directory where the application is installed and invoke `node index.js` from the command line.

 The game allows you to choose a difficulty level when attempting to guess a word.
-"Easy" corresponds to 8 allowed guess attempts before losing.
+"Easy" corresponds to eight allowed guess attempts before the game is lost.
 Likewise, "Regular" allows up to five incorrect guesses before the user fails the challenge, whereas "Difficult" only provides three chances to guess wrongly.

 Once the user chooses a difficulty level, a word is randomly selected from the wordList object in the wordlist.js file and the user is allowed to enter letters to try against the word.
 Before letters are correctly guessed, the letters are displayed masked.